organisciak/dissertation/document/1_intro.md

 Chapter 5 is presented in two parts, both studies conducted for this dissertation, one published previously and one presenting work for the first time.

 The first part (5.1) selects two control tasks, and measures the effect of three different design manipulations on the makeup of the data -- consistency and quality, but also contribution patterns.
+Looking at interfaces that give users training, performance feedback, or timer-driven nudges, it asks:
 <!--These design manipulations are looked at again over a subjective context in Chapter 6.-->

  * __RQ 2.1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?